Job outlooks for Paramedical occupations

 - Ambulatory health care services and hospitals (NAICS 621-622): more than 95%

-The employment outlook will be good for Paramedical occupations (NOC 3234) in the Gaspésie - Îles-de-la-Madeleine region for the 2022-2024 period.
+The employment outlook will be good for Paramedical occupations (NOC 32102) in the Côte-Nord and Nord-du-Québec regions for the 2024-2026 period.

 The following factors contributed to this outlook: